 In construction of formworks, usually involves the following operations as follows:

-- Propping and centring: Built to resist various types of dead and living loads.
+- Propping and centering: Built to resist various types of dead and living loads.

 - Shuttering: Firmly built and effectively hung both horizontally and vertically to maintain its proper shape.